 And finally, for visa length, countries with a one-year visa get four points while the countries with 30-day visas get only one point.

-After adding this all up, the countries with the highest rankings are the best Non-Shengen countries for digital nomads!
+After adding this all up, the countries with the highest rankings are the best Non-Schengen countries for digital nomads!

-Ranked from worst to best, the officially ultimate best Non-Shengen countries for digital nomads based on internet speeds, cost of living, visa length, and safety are:
+Ranked from worst to best, the officially ultimate best Non-Schengen countries for digital nomads based on internet speeds, cost of living, visa length, and safety are: